0SINTr/ofm/README.md

 ### Social avenues
 - The information collected in the previous two steps may point to one or more **social media profiles** that the target is using.
 These profiles may include, but not be limited to, well-known social media services - **Facebook**, **Instagram**, **TikTok**, **X** or **Reddit**, secondary or emerging social networks such as **Bluesky** or **Truth Social**, blogs, forums, or chat rooms such as **Telegram**, **Discord**, **Slack** etc.
-- Any of these avenues can lead to discovering more information about the target, either **personal** (age, birthday, photos, locations) or **ideological** / ethical such as political, cultural, religious or sexual preferences, among others.
+- Any of these avenues can lead to discovering more information about the target, either **personal** (age, birthday, photos, locations) or **ideological** such as political, cultural, religious or sexual preferences, among others.
 Any such lead can further unravel a suite of pathways to explore, and can also help paint a better picture of the target.
 This research is **mostly manual**.

 ### Data breaches
 - Websites and APIs providing information and search capabilities on **data breaches and pastes** can sometimes prove to be extremely rewarding, especially if the previous steps have not provided a great deal of data about the target.
 Finding breaches that the target's username or email address has been a part of can provide crucial clues on some of the platforms where the target has (or at least had) accounts or profiles.
 Furthermore, this type of searches can easily be **automated** via Python scripts and libraries, at very low API costs.
 Of course, this can again lead to manual research once one or more pieces of data have been found.